 “Lerner is at his best… such as in the finely observed piece on the behind-the-scenes shenanigans that accompanied a 1995 international boxing bout.” – South China Morning post

 I’ve found it exceedingly enjoyable, insightful, informative, and, at times, laugh out-loud funny.
 Congratulations.
-I sincerely hope it is the first of many. –Nigel Collins, Editor in chief, Ring magazine, USA.
+I sincerely hope it is the first of many. –Nigel Collins, author Boxing Babylon.

 Ivy Liza F. Mendoza.
 Manila Bulletin.